Morocco in World War II: Moroccan goumiers

-Goumiers were indigenous Moroccan soldiers in World War II, initially fighting on behalf of Vichy France and the Axis powers.
+Goumiers were indigenous Moroccan soldiers in World War II.
 Fifty-three percent of the soldiers provided to France by its colonial empire in September 1939 came from Morocco and areas of North Africa.
 After the Allied landing in Casablanca in 1942 (Operation Torch), the French administration in Morocco began to support the Allied powers.
 The goumiers began to be used by the Allies, mostly in mountain areas due to their effective mountaineering abilities.

+A Willie and Joe comic by Bill Mauldin (published by Stars and Stripes in December 1944), Joe and a Moroccan Goumier take cover from German gun-fire.
+Joe asks: "Know any good Moslem prayers?
+I don't wanna miss any bets."

 Goumiers fought against German forces in Tunisia, successfully removing the Germans in the area and taking over ten thousand prisoners of war.
 The goumiers also participated in the Sicilian campaign (Operation Husky) and the liberation of Corsica.
 The German withdrawal from Corsica allowed Allied control of its airfields, for use in subsequent campaigns against France and Italy.
 The goumiers also successfully conquered the island of Elba, which was being used as a base for German aircraft and E-boats.
 They also partook in Operation Diadem, where they aided in successfully infiltrating the Axis Gustav line which stretched across the Italian mountains.
 Moreover, their fighting across the Aurunci mountains helped the Allied troops break the Hitler Line.
 The taking of Route 6 by the goumiers allowed the Allies to enter and liberate Rome.
 In July, the goumiers went on to liberate Sienna from German control.
 Ten thousand goumiers successfully liberated Marseilles from German control, driving the German troops to Vieux-Port, with General Schaeffer ordering his German troops to surrender the city in August 1944.

 After pushing the German troops back at Monte Cassino in Italy, the Moroccan forces of the French army were granted fifty hours of total freedom from punishment for crime.
 During this time, many rapes and murders were committed against the Italian people in what was called the Marocchinate.
 The monument Mamma Ciociara, in Sacco of the Campania region, was designed to pay tribute to the women who were abused and lost their lives during this event.